andymcguinness/calcq/README.md

 - CSS Reset x 1 file
 - Normalize.css x 1 file

++ JavaScript x 139 lines
++ CSS x 108 lines
++ HTML x 67 lines

 ## Copyright?

 MIT.
 Or something.
 I mean if you really wanna use it, feel free.
+Not liable for any bananas behavior though.
+So don't do your taxes on this thing.

 ## And you are?